 A stark contrast to Lakeside Pokhara, the old Pokhara Bazaar, 4 km away from Phewa Lake, is a traditional bazaar and a colorful gathering place for an ethnically diverse group of traders.
 The temples and monuments bear a close resemblance to the Newari architecture of the Kathmandu Valley.
 The old bazaar is also home to one of Pokhara’s most important shrines, the Bindhyabasini Mandir, a white dome-like structure atop a hill.

-- Sunrise from Sarangkot
+- Sunrise /Sunset from Sarangkot

 - Tour to Bindabasini Temple

 - Tour to Bat Cave and Mahendra Cave.